googlefonts/fez/docs/getting-started.rst

   with the corresponding ``.below`` glyph.

-Now if you add or remove glyphs from the font, you don't need to update your rules, because your rules are expressing *what* do not, not *how* to do it.
+Now if you add or remove glyphs from the font, you don't need to update your rules, because your rules are expressing *what* to do, not *how* to do it.
 The computer works out the *how*.
 That's what computers are for.

 Here's another way to say it::